 Now imagine you skip to the Information Age and ask a particular faction of some war-torn country, whose primary export by overwhelming majority is oil, to draft some documents like the above.
 I worry that we look for the good things in the past and try to duplicate them in other places today, but fail to consider the circumstances that made them good.

 What happens when social media appears before secularization?
 Airplanes before representative government?
-Our lessons from history don’t apply.
+Internet before free speech?
+Our conventional lessons from history don’t apply.

 To be certain, I am very in favor of teaching Western history as it is so crucial to understand the big themes of the modern era.
 It alone contains the world-changing arcs like the Scientific Revolution and the Industrial Revolution.
 But we need to consider what happens when countries make progress out of order compared to what we have learned.